choderalab/yank/docs/installation.rst

 Supported hardware
 ++++++++++++++++++

-YANK makes use of `openmm <http://www.openmm.org>`_, a GPU-accelerated framework for molecular simulation.
+YANK makes use of `OpenMM <http://www.openmm.org>`_, a GPU-accelerated framework for molecular simulation.
 This allows the calculations to take advantage of hardware that supports CUDA (such as NVIDIA GPUs) or OpenCL (NVIDIA and ATI GPUs, as well as some processors).
 OpenMM also supports a multithreaded CPU platform which can be used if no CUDA or OpenCL resources are available.

+OpenMM requires that AMD cards can support the most recent Catalyst drivers, and NVIDIA cards can support at least CUDA 7.5.

 Recommended hardware
 ++++++++++++++++++++

-We have found the best price/performance results are currently obtained with NVIDIA GTX-class consumer-grade cards, such as the GTX-680, GTX-780, and GTX-Titan cards.
+We have found the best price/performance results are currently obtained with NVIDIA GTX-class consumer-grade cards, such as the GTX-780, GTX-980, GTX-1080, and GTX-Titan cards.
 You can find some benchmarks for OpenMM on several classes of recent GPUs at `openmm.org <http://openmm.org/about.html#benchmarks>`_.

 Ross Walker and the Amber GPU developers maintain a set of `excellent pages with good inexpensive GPU hardware recommendations <http://ambermd.org/gpus/recommended_hardware.htm>`_ that will also work well with OpenMM and YANK.

 Installing from source
 ======================

 .. note:: We recommend only developers wanting to modify the YANK code should install from source.
 Users who want to use the latest development version are advised to install the :ref:`Development build conda package <yank-dev-conda-package>` instead.

 Installing from the GitHub source repository
 --------------------------------------------